 4. There is less emphasis on God's word

-The importance of God's word in our lives has been increasingly overlooked by songwriters.
-The following chart shows the number of references to God's word (including synonyms) in 50 worship songs produced by each Christian songwriter or group.
+The significance of God's word in our lives has been increasingly neglected by songwriters.
+The following chart displays the number of references to God's word (including synonyms) in 50 worship songs created by each Christian songwriter or group.

 Between Isaac Watts and Elevation Worship, there is an 84% decrease in the number of references to the Bible in worship lyrics.
-This is no small deal.
-Elevation Worship mentions God's Word just 3 times in 50 worship songs.
-When you consider that King David mentioned it over 170 times in one Psalm (119), 3 times in 50 songs is not good.
-God’s Word is our foundation and primary offensive weapon in our battle against Satan.
-It should feature more highly in our praise!
+This is significant.
+Elevation Worship mentions God's Word only 3 times in 50 worship songs.
+Considering that King David mentioned it over 170 times in one Psalm (119), 3 times in 50 songs is not sufficient.
+God’s Word is our foundation and primary offensive weapon in our battle against Satan (Ephesians 6:17).
+It should feature more prominently in our praise!

 Why are we losing sight of God's word?
-Stick around until the conclusion to find out my theory.
+Stay tuned until the end to discover my theory.

 5. There is a greater emphasis on 'feelings' of God's presence than the Holy Spirit